openframeworks/ofBook/math_chapters_unnumbered/chapter.md

 In Computer Graphics, as you're about to see - 3 is close enough.

 ### Splines

-**[mh: readers might find this opening a bit sudden, esp. if they don't know what a control point is yet]** What we've done in the previous chapter is really quite remarkable.
-We have built a rig for control points, on top of which we built a rig for controlling these points in pairs, and we continued to do so until we ended up with one parameter, $t$, to control them all.
-For reasons you're about to see, Mathematicians will often shy away from the description of polynomials as a physical metaphor, so not many math books will describe this process to you this way.
-But anyone who's done even the slightest bit of design will benefit from that idea immensely.
+What we've done in the previous chapter is really quite remarkable.
+We have built a rig of points, on top of which we built a rig for controlling these points in pairs, and we continued to do so until we ended up with one parameter, $t$, to control them all, subsequently controlling the process of drawing.
+In the domain we defined all of that to happen, we can clearly make this a physical metaphor: for example, a bunch of articulating sliderules connected to eachother at a certain point.
+However, for reasons you're about to see, Mathematicians will often shy away from the description of polynomials as a physical metaphor.

-The reason to avoid describing polynomials to a physical being is what happens to them soon after they step away from their control points.
-Every polynomial will eventually go to infinity - which is a broad term, but for us designers it means that slightly off it's range, we'll need a lot more paper, or computer screen real estate, or yarn, or cockroaches ([true story](http://www.andrewcerrito.com/itpblog/itp-winter-show-nyc-food-crawl/)) in order to draw it.
+The reason is what happens to polynomials soon after they step away from their engineered control points.
+Outside the range of control, every polynomial will eventually go to infinity - which is a broad term, but for us designers it means that slightly off it's range, we'll need a lot more paper, or computer screen real estate, or yarn, or cockroaches ([true story](http://www.andrewcerrito.com/itpblog/itp-winter-show-nyc-food-crawl/)) in order to draw it.

 **//TODO: Draw a polynomial going to infinity **

-So instead of using polynomials the way they are, some mathematicians thought of a clever thing to do: use only the good range, wait for the polynomial to do something we don't like (like turn from positive to negative), **then mix it with another polynomial**.
+So instead of using polynomials the way they are, some mathematicians thought of a clever thing to do: use only the good range (one that's between the control points), wait for the polynomial to do something we don't like (like turn from positive to negative), **then mix it with another polynomial**.
 That actually works pretty well:

 **//TODO: Drawing of a spline with 4 basis curves **